ianksalter/shv/md/outline-project-plan.md

 * Floor should be level with internal drainage installed.
 * Block work walls should be completed.
-* Window openings should be completed
+* Window openings should be completed.
+* Block work should be completed for existing openings.
 * Pillars Should be repaired

 ## Phase 3: Floor May to June 2022